 - Placing a dental crown is a simple and well-understood procedure.
 There is an extremely small risk of failure or complication following the receipt of a tooth crown.

-In some cases, receiving a dental crown requires two visits to your dentist.
+In some cases, receiving a dental crown requires two visits to our office.
 During your first visit, any damaged portions of the tooth are removed, and the tooth is altered to accommodate the crown.
 This is done under local anesthesia, so you will feel no pain.
-Next, your dentist will take an impression of the tooth to ensure the dental crown will be crafted to fit your tooth.
-Together with your dentist, you’ll choose a shade for your new crown, so it will match your surrounding natural teeth.
+Next, we will take an impression of the tooth to ensure the dental crown will be crafted to fit your tooth.
+Together with our dentists, you’ll choose a shade for your new crown, so it will match your surrounding natural teeth.
 You will receive a temporary crown to cover the tooth while your permanent dental crown is fabricated.
-Within one to two weeks, you’ll return to your dentist to have the temporary crown removed and the permanent crown attached to complete the procedure.
+Within one to two weeks, you’ll return to our office to have the temporary crown removed and the permanent crown attached to complete the procedure.

-Your dentist will place your dental crown over the course of two separate visits.
-It’s important to follow your dentist’s aftercare instructions after each visit to protect both your temporary and permanent crown.
+Our dentists will place your dental crown over the course of two separate visits.
+It’s important to follow our aftercare instructions after each visit to protect both your temporary and permanent crown.